 Sallie Mae allows loans up to the total cost of attendance and there is no origination fee or prepayment penalties.
 If you pay by auto-debit, you’ll get another 0.25% discount on your variable interest rate, which starts at 6.37% and goes up to 13.47% APR depending on the credit of the borrower.

 Sallie Mae offers two repayment plans.
 The first is an interest-only plan, in which you pay only the interest while you’re in school, taking on principal payments after graduation.
 The other is a fixed repayment plan, in which you pay $25 per month while you’re in school.

-Wells Fargo offers student loans that can be used for a career-training program or trade school, with fixed or variable interest rates starting at 6.35% APR as of August 2018.
+Wells Fargo offers student loans that can be used for a career-training program or trade school, with fixed or variable interest rates starting at 6.35% APR.
 You can borrow up to $15,000 in a single loan.
 No payments are required until six months after you graduate, giving you time to find a job in your new field.
 If you are able to make payments during school, however, there is no penalty for doing so, even if you pay off your loan early.

-Some colleges in recent years have begun offering a new option in lieu of student loans.
+Some colleges in recent years have begun offering income-share agreements in lieu of student loans.
 Instead of borrowing money and paying it back with interest, a few schools now allow students to have money for their education up front.
 In return, the student agrees to pay the school a percentage of their income after graduation, when they’re presumably in the workforce with increased earning power.